-The Geothermal Technologies Office received $368.2 million through the American Recovery and Reinvestment Act (ARRA) of 2009.
-We awarded funding for projects based on their potential to advance geothermal technology, to lower costs and barriers to market entry, and to foster economic growth by creating jobs.
+The Geothermal Technologies Office (GTO) received $368.2 million through the American Recovery and Reinvestment Act (ARRA) of 2009.
+GTO awarded funding for projects based on their potential to advance geothermal technology, reduce costs and barriers to market entry, and foster economic growth by creating jobs.

-The 148 awards spanned 38 states and the District of Columbia.
-The advancements made by these projects will create a diverse portfolio of technologies that allows for the maximization of investment in geothermal energy through the entire spectrum of geothermal resources.
+The 148 selected awards spanned dozens of states and the District of Columbia.
+The advancements made by these projects created a diverse portfolio of technologies that maximized investment in geothermal energy across the spectrum of geothermal resources.

 Snapshot of ARRA Projects by Funding and Topic Area

 Projects in the cross-cutting topic area supported enhanced geothermal systems (EGS) component R&D and field demonstrations aimed at improving technologies required for EGS reservoir creation, geothermal characterization, and long-term sustainability.
-45 projects received awards in this topic area totaling $111.9 million in investments (U.S. Department of Energy (DOE) and industry cost share) and an additional 26 projects funded up to $23.7 million received awards in May 2009 under an EGS Technology R&D Lab Call, open only to the DOE National Laboratory System.
-These 71 projects encompass 19 technology areas identified through two international workshops and collaboration with DOE's Office of Science.
-Projects in drilling and energy conversion will address cost barriers in accessing geothermal resources and converting the heat into electricity, while projects in reservoir engineering reduce the risk or creating and managing an EGS reservoir.
+Forty-five projects received awards in this topic area, totaling $111.9 million in investments (U.S. Department of Energy (DOE) and industry cost share).
+An additional 26 projects totaling $23.7 million received awards in May 2009 through an EGS Technology R&D Laboratory Call, open only to DOE’s national laboratories.
+These 71 projects encompassed 19 technology areas identified through two international workshops and collaboration with DOE's Office of Science.
+Learn more about GTO’s current work to advance EGS.

 Enhanced Geothermal Systems (EGS) Demonstrations

-Three EGS Demonstration projects, totaling $44.2 million (DOE and industry cost share) will demonstrate the technical feasibility of EGS technologies in different geologic conditions and help overcome technical barriers such as the ability to validate stimulation techniques that successfully sustain the reservoir over an extended period of time.
-The knowledge gained from these demonstration projects into its ongoing EGS R&D. Learn more about GTO-funded EGS demonstration projects and GTO’s EGS Pilot Demonstrations funding opportunity.
+Three EGS demonstration projects, totaling $44.2 million (DOE and industry cost share) demonstrated the technical feasibility of EGS technologies in different geologic conditions and helped overcome technical barriers such as the ability to validate stimulation techniques that successfully sustain the reservoir over an extended time period.
+GTO fed knowledge gained from these demonstration projects into its ongoing EGS R&D. Learn more about GTO-funded EGS demonstration projects and GTO’s EGS Pilot Demonstrations funding opportunity.

-Low-temperature, co-produced and geopressured geothermal resources offer near-term energy production opportunities in a variety of geographic regions.
-These projects received a total of $18.7 million in funding (DOE and industry cost share).
-Low-temperature resources are defined as having a geo-fluid temperature of less than 300°F; current technology allows for extraction of energy from fluids with temperature as low as 150°F. This technology can take advantage of waste-water expelled from oil and gas production wells and other sources of low-to-moderate temperature fluids.
+Projects targeting low-temperature, co-produced, and geopressured geothermal resources received a total of $18.7 million in funding (DOE and industry cost share).
+Low-temperature resources are defined as having a geo-fluid temperature of less than 300°F. Among other work, projects in this area assessed opportunities to take advantage of wastewater expelled from oil and gas production wells and other sources of low-to-moderate temperature fluids.
 Learn more about GTO’s work in low-temperature and coproduced resources program.